Best (& Worst) States to Buy Investment Property in 2025

 1. South Carolina

-One of the original 13 colonies, South Carolina is full of old-world charm and whimsy.
+One of the original 13 colonies, South Carolina, is full of old-world charm and whimsy.
 You’ll find plenty of coastlines and history alongside a warm climate.
 Sprinkled within are cities such as Charleston and Columbia.
 These locations offer great universities, plenty of hospitality, and some of the lowest crime rates in the country.

 At 0.57%, South Carolina has some of the lowest property taxes as well.
-With homes averaging $170,000, costs are only about three-quarters what you’d pay in other parts of the country.
+With homes averaging $170,000, costs are only about three-quarters of what you’d pay in other parts of the country.
 This is still true despite a 1% increase in the last few years.
 Median household income comes in at $54,800.

 2. Idaho